netlify/cli/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 **Expected behavior**

 A clear and concise description of what you expected to happen.

-**Screenshots**
+**CLI Output**

-If applicable, add screenshots to help explain your problem.
+If applicable, add the CLI Output to help explain your problem.

 **Additional context**

 Add any other context about the problem here.